How to Deep Clean a Couch

 Baking Soda for Odors

 Bad smells can be quite troublesome, but baking soda helps get rid of the foul-smelling odors.
 Dusting your couch with baking soda reduces the smell on the couch as well.
 For a pleasant smell, do not forget to vacuum the powder after a few hours.
+You can also read Home Cleaning with Nontoxic Cleaning Products.

 Tools and Equipment